Redox1223/component101/LightSensor/README.md

 # C0001-Light Sensor

-## Introduction

-- Light sensor module is used to detect the intensity of light.
-- It has both analog output pin and digital output pin labeled as AO and DO respectively on the board.
-- This sensor module is designed to detect and measure various physical properties, such as temperature, humidity, pressure, light intensity and more.
+Light sensor module is used to detect the intensity of light.
+It has both analog output pin and digital output pin labeled as AO and DO respectively on the board.
+This sensor module is designed to detect and measure various physical properties, such as temperature, humidity, pressure, light intensity and more.

 ## Image